 - Inmates knit hats for newborns

-Every year nearly 20,000 Missourians are released from Department of Corrections adult institutions.
+Every year more than 19,000 Missourians are released from Department of Corrections adult institutions.
 Our reentry programs help give them the tools and skills they need to become successful citizens.
 We partner with community organization to provide programs for housing, education, employment, health care, treatment, life skills and family reunification, working to reduce risk and recidivism.
-About 96 percent of people who enter correctional centers ultimately reenter Missouri cities and towns.
+About 95 percent of people who enter correctional centers ultimately reenter Missouri cities and towns.
 We want to make sure they're good neighbors.